what does it mean when a fish has red eyes?

 The reason why albino angelfish have red eyes is that the pigments usually conceal the blood vessels that appear underneath the eye’s iris and retina.

 Albino angelfish are created when two fish with the albino genes mate.
 Albinos tend to have poor vision from birth and need good lighting to see where they’re swimming.
-However, too much might bother them, as their eyes are sensitive to light.
+However, too much might bother them, as their eyes are light-sensitive.

-Without melanin pigments, the eyes can’t regulate the amount of light that enters as it opens and closes, making the angelfish photosensitive.
+Without melanin pigments, the eyes can’t regulate how much light enters as it opens and closes, making the angelfish photosensitive.

-Taking note of your angelfish’s eye color is the best way to determine whether there are changes.
-Most will start out clear.
-If you’re not able to see when their eyes have turned red, you may not notice that they have an injury or illness.
+The best way to determine whether there are changes is to note the angelfish’s eye color.
+Most will start clear.
+If you can’t see when their eyes have turned red, you may not notice that they have an injury or illness.

-Fish can’t tell us when they’re unwell, so noticeable changes like the eye color turning red are a useful sign and help us keep them healthy.
+Fish can’t tell us when they’re unwell, so changes like the eye color turning red are a warning sign.